Photo credit – Amanda Hirsch/Flickr

-I started thinking again about the vagus nerve when my Pilates teacher, Robin Powell, reminded me to think about the vagus nerve while I was doing my Pilates exercises in class.
+I started thinking again about the vagus nerve when my Pilates teacher reminded me to think about the vagus nerve while I was doing my exercises in class.
 Just taking my mind’s attention towards the nerve and off the fact I was doing the difficult teaser exercises was huge in helping me do the exercises more calmly, to breathe more deeply and rhythmically and consequently all my exercises became better and more controlled.
 It made doing the exercises easier and I felt stronger.

 More about the Vagus Nerve

-The vagus nerve runs from the brain stem and travels all the way down into the belly, spreading fibers to the tongue, pharynx, vocal chords, lungs, heart, stomach, intestines.
+The vagus nerve runs from the brain stem and travels all the way down into the belly, spreading fibers to the tongue, pharynx, vocal cords, lungs, heart, stomach, intestines.
 It also connects to glands that produce anti-stress enzymes and hormones like Acetylcholine, Prolactin, Vasopressin, Oxytocin.
 These hormones influence digestion, metabolism, and naturally, the relaxation response.
 The vagus nerve is the most important element of the parasympathetic nervous system.
-It’s the one that calms you down by reducing your heart rate, blood pressure and controlling your relaxation response.
+It’s the one that calms you down by reducing your heart rate, blood pressure and controlling your relaxation response

-As you become mindful of your vagus nerve throughout your body and to take deep breaths, notice whether it helps you to feel more calm.
+As you become mindful of your vagus nerve throughout your body and able to take deep breaths, notice whether it helps you to feel more calm.

 Start taking deep breaths by inhaling into your belly and expanding your diaphragm, while counting to five.
 Then very slowly exhale while puckering your lips.
 To get into a vagus-nerve stimulation mode, try reducing the number of breaths from the usual 10-14 per minute to 5-7 per minute.
 Don’t forget that if this is really hard for you to do you can do EFT-Tapping first so that you can be relaxed enough.
-Studies have shown that practicing 10 minutes a day of tapping and deep breathing is enough for you to notice you’re relaxing yourself.
-The key is diligence!
+Studies have shown that practicing 10 minutes a day of tapping and deep breathing is enough for you to notice you’re relaxing.
+The key is diligence.
 Without forcing it, gradually work on reducing the number of breaths per minute.
 The whole point is feeling more relaxed.
 It will also help you to start to be mindful of when you notice yourself in that ‘fight or flight’ place and to take some deep breaths and slow down to be able to take better care of yourself.